 We’ll clear one thing up immediately concerning today’s above blog headline before delving into the subject matter of an informative opinion piece.

-That is this: The practiced family law legal team at the Law Office of Rajeh A. Saadeh in Somerville knows intimately well that legions of married women don’t need reminders or schooling regarding financial learning and asset management.
+That is this: The practiced family law legal team at the Law Office of Rajeh A. Saadeh in Bridgewater knows intimately well that legions of married women don’t need reminders or schooling regarding financial learning and asset management.
 Some of our female divorce clients are business professionals at the highest level, owning companies and/or managing diverse assets.
 Many of them are the primary decision makers in their marriages concerning financial matters.

 Notwithstanding that reality, though, the above-cited CNBC article does convey a woman-centric approach regarding divorcing parties’ need to command acumen surrounding financial matters.
 The reasons why are many, says network financial writer Sarah O’Brien, including these:

 - Simple actuarial realities – women generally outlive men, and by a handful or more of years

 - Divorce is prevalent, with research indicating that nearly 70% of all dissolution filings are initiated by women